mdwheele/vm/README.md

 So, all that said, it takes about 8-10 minutes to provision on a circa 2010 Macbook Pro.
 Just let it do its thang' and **do not stop it whatever you do**!

 *Provision the VM*
+This re-runs the initial setup of the vm and updates the yum packages.
+Run this if you unpack an rpm into the `/files/rpm` directory.

 	> vagrant provision